(Video created by Michael Grieg, R-MA Falcon Scholar '15)

 - The hangar is located at Front Royal/Warren County Airport, only six miles from R-MA.

 - The aircraft are professionally maintained by FAA certified flight mechanics and are routinely inspected to meet Federal Aviation Regulations.

 The flight training program at R-MA is the only one of its kind at the private secondary school level in the United States.
 Flying lessons are available to all Upper School students, with priority given to seniors and juniors.
 Per FAA regulations, students must be 16 to solo and 17 to test for their private pilot certification.

-All incoming students planning on taking flying lessons need to bring a copy of a United States birth certificate or United States passport to registration.
-If you do not have one, contact the flight director, Laura Abraham, at firstname.lastname@example.org.
+All incoming students planning on taking flying lessons need to bring a copy of a United States birth certificate or United States passport and a US government issued photo ID to registration.
+If you do not have one, email the flight director, Ryan Koch.

-Price reflects flight time received in the Cessna 172 aircraft and is billed at a rate of $130 per dual flight hour and $100 per solo flight hour for the 2012-13 school year.
+Price reflects flight time received in the Cessna 172 aircraft and is billed at a rate of $160 per flight hour for the 2018-19 school year.
 Transportation is provided to and from the Front Royal-Warren County Airport.